 * Recurring as “Homeless Lynn” in the Youtube TV sensation, Cobra Kai, has been a wonderful experience that I’m beyond grateful for.
 The Cobra Kai/Karate Kid franchise has a large and loyal fan base, which have been very supportive of my character in the show and also my other work.

 So busy!
 Tell us more about your series regular role in the YouTube series, Queering and what you feel the show and your character means to the audience?

 I’m honored to play Val who is coming out as bisexual to her lesbian daughter.
 It has been a remarkable opportunity for me as an actor and as a woman to experience the ups and downs of what Val is going through.
 Queering touches on some very raw topics with humor and a lightness that helps us understand the LGBTQ community better.
 The audience has been overwhelmingly supportive of the show and anxiously awaiting more content.

 What is your favorite way to keep growing and learning in your career?

 I’m always looking for opportunities to play characters that challenge me.
 Indie projects are a great way for me to experiment and grow, so I do a lot of self submitting and self taping and am willing to work for less money in the right project.
 I continue to study with Zina Jasper in NYC and Dan Bright in Orlando.

 With Queering having millions of views on YouTube and Season 1 being an official selection to screen at SXSW film festival, we’re beyond excited to begin filming Queering the Movie in the Spring of 2020 in NYC.

 My recurring character, Homeless Lynn, in the YouTube series, Cobra Kai, continues to provide comic relief through her sassy and provocative personality.
-Look for Lynn again in Season 3 due out Spring 2020!
+Look for Lynn again in Season 3!

 Follow Susan Gallagher’s Career!